 An enclosed porch or patio brings the beauty of the outdoors inside while providing convenient protection that allows you to dodge common outdoor annoyances like insects, windblown debris and a potential sunburn.
 People who opt to add a patio extension screen enclosure to their home generally point out that it’s an affordable way to add valuable living space.
 The same argument holds true for enlarging an existing patio.

-Expanding a patio or screened porch enclosure can have a huge impact on the look of your property.
+Screening in a patio or screened porch enclosure can have a huge impact on the look of your property.
 A larger screened room can make the entire home look larger or alter the lines of the structure to create a more attractive shape.
 Adjusting the size or shape of a screened patio can also allow you to better capitalize on the beautiful views outside your home and to improve the traffic pattern in your outdoor living space.
 Frankly, increasing the size of your screened porch or patio can be a clever way to improve the aesthetic appeal of your home both indoors and out.
 This is especially true if you enlist the aid of an experienced patio contractor who can provide customized design and installation services so that the final product is the ideal fit for your property.

 Improved Property Values